oracle-quickstart/appstack/README.md

 #### Network

 The stack is designed to create all of its resources in the same VCN.
-It uses three subnets: the application subnet which contains the container instances running the application and the container instances running the deployment pipelines, the database subnet which contains the database if it is created by the stack and the load balancer subnet which contains the load balancer.
+It uses three subnets:
+1. The application subnet which contains the container instances running the application and the container instances running the deployment pipelines;
+2. The database subnet which contains the database if it is created by the stack and
+3. The load balancer subnet which contains the load balancer.

 The application and database subnets are private subnets, the load balancer subnet can be either a private or a public subnet depending on whether the load balancer should be accessible from the internet or not.

-You can either create and new VCN by providing its CIDR blocks:
+You can either create a new VCN by providing its CIDR blocks:

  - **VCN IPv4 CIDR Blocks:** IP address range of the Virtual Cloud Network

 Or use an existing VCN by choosing the compartment containing the VCN and selecting the VCN from the drop-down list:

- - **The compartment of the existing VCN:** select the compartment of the existing VCN you want to use.
+ - **The compartment of the existing VCN:** select the compartment of the existing VCN you want to use
- - **Select to VCN:** select the existing VCN
+ - **Select to VCN:** select the existing VCN to be used

 The application subnet will contain the container instances running the application and will also be used by the deployment pipeline.
 A Network Security Group will be created with ingress rules that allow the load balancer to access the application on its exposed port and egress rules that allow the application to connect to the database and other OCI Services through a Service Gateway.
 If you use an existing VCN, you have the choice between using an existing subnet for the application subnet or creating a new one.
 If you chose to use and existing application subnet you should make sure that the subnet configuration does not prevent the application from accessing the database and other OCI Services and also does not prevent the load balancer form accessing the application on the exposed port.